cylammarco/docker_database_example/README.md

 Run the script and everything should get set up `./setup.sh`

+Running the shell script again will trigger a "factory reset", if you want to start the system again, run `docker-compose up`

 ## Example CSV data

 First three rows of the example CSV file of the WUMa lightcurve.